 Resource Topic Millbrae Station Design RSP Design Variant Transportation Construction Traffic Congestion/Intersection Delays Traffic generated during construction would interfere with local vehicle circulation.
 Vehicle delays are not considered a significant impact under CEQA.
-Draft EIR/EIS CEQA Conclusion : Not a significant impact The RSP Design Variant would have a smaller construction footprint than the Millbrae Station Design and would require fewer temporary road and lane closures, and thus would result in lesser effects on traffic congestion due to construction-related traffic.
-Degree of impact would be similar, thus no change to the Draft EIR/EIS CEQA conclusion of no significant impact Construction Impacts on Bus Transit Project-related construction and modifications to El Camino Real would interfere with bus transit along roadways including at the Millbrae Station.
+CEQA Conclusion 1 : Not a significant impact The RSP Design Variant would have a smaller construction footprint than the Millbrae Station Design and would require fewer temporary road and lane closures, and thus would result in lesser effects on traffic congestion due to construction-related traffic.
+Degree of impact would be similar.
+Under CEQA, automobile delay is not a significant environmental impact thus no change to the CEQA conclusion of no significant impact Construction Impacts on Bus Transit Project-related construction and modifications to El Camino Real would interfere with bus transit along roadways including at the Millbrae Station.
 SamTrans bus stops would be temporarily relocated during construction of improvements.
-Notwithstanding the implementation of a construction management plan, material decreases in performance of certain bus routes in the Millbrae Station area are expected to occur.
-Draft EIR/EIS CEQA Conclusion : Significant and unavoidable impact The RSP Design Variant would require less construction disruption on El Camino Real and would not require temporary relocation of SamTrans bus stops.
-Accordingly, material decreases in performance of bus routes in the Millbrae Station area is not anticipated to occur.
-Degree of impact would be reduced, but no change to Draft EIR/EIS CEQA conclusion of less than significant Construction Pedestrian and Bicycle Access Construction of the Millbrae Station Design would not decrease the performance of pedestrian and bicycle facilities, because safe and adequate access would be maintained.
-The RSP Design Variant would similarly maintain safe and adequate pedestrian and bicycle access to the Millbrae station during construction.
-Draft EIR/EIS CEQA Conclusion : Less than significant Degree of impact would be similar, thus no change to the Draft EIR/EIS CEQA conclusion of less than significant Operational Traffic Congestion/Intersection Delays Traffic generated by the Millbrae Station Design would interfere with local vehicle circulation.
+Notwithstanding the construction management plan, material decreases in performance of The RSP Design Variant would require less construction disruption on El Camino Real and would not require temporary relocation of SamTrans bus stops.
+Accordingly, material decreases in performance of bus routes in the Millbrae Station area is not anticipated to occur. certain bus routes in the Millbrae Station area are expected to occur.
+CEQA Conclusion 1 : Significant and unavoidable impact Degree of impact would be reduced to a CEQA conclusion of less than significant Construction Pedestrian and Bicycle Access Construction of the Millbrae Station Design would not decrease the performance of pedestrian and bicycle facilities, because safe and adequate access would be maintained.
+The RSP Design Variant would similarly maintain safe and adequate pedestrian and bicycle access to the Millbrae Station during construction.
+CEQA Conclusion 1 : Less than significant Degree of impact would be similar, thus no change to the CEQA conclusion of less than significant Operational Traffic Congestion/Intersection Delays Traffic generated by the Millbrae Station Design would interfere with local vehicle circulation.
 Vehicle delays are not considered a significant impact under CEQA.
-Draft EIR/EIS CEQA Conclusion: Not a significant impact The RSP Design Variant would result in substantially similar traffic volumes in the station area for the 2040 horizon year as the Millbrae Station Design and therefore result in similar intersection delays around the Millbrae station.
-Degree of impact would be similar, thus no change to the Draft EIR/EIS CEQA conclusion of no significant impact Operational Pedestrian and Bicycle Access HSR operations would not decrease the performance of pedestrian and bicycle facilities, because the Millbrae Station Design would The RSP Design Variant would provide safe and adequate bicycle and pedestrian facilities at the Millbrae station. provide safe and adequate bicycle and pedestrian facilities.
-Draft EIR/EIS CEQA Conclusion : Less than significant Degree of impact would be similar, thus no change to the Draft EIR/EIS CEQA conclusion of less than significant
+CEQA Conclusion 1 : Not a significant impact The RSP Design Variant would result in substantially similar traffic volumes in the station area for the 2040 horizon year as the Millbrae Station Design and therefore result in similar intersection delays around the Millbrae Station.
+Degree of impact would be similar.
+Under CEQA, automobile delay is not a significant environmental impact, thus no change to the CEQA conclusion of no significant impact Operational Pedestrian and Bicycle Access HSR operations would not decrease the performance of pedestrian and bicycle facilities, because the Millbrae Station Design would The RSP Design Variant would provide safe and adequate bicycle and pedestrian facilities at the Millbrae Station. provide safe and adequate bicycle and pedestrian facilities.
+CEQA Conclusion 1 : Less than significant Degree of impact would be similar, thus no change to the CEQA conclusion of less than significant